Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/utilities/shadows.md

 ---

 {{< callout info >}}
-Box-shadow styles are referred to as elevation in the design system.
+Box-shadow styles are referred to as 'elevation' within the design system.
 {{< /callout >}}

 ## Examples